groupvine/gv-doc/6-delivery/1-delivMissing.md

 Scenarios:

-I’m seeing “Bounced” or “Delayed” for one or more recipients in the Errors column and they do NOT have an email address from one of the big Email Service Providers (eg. Gmail, Yahoo, AOL, or Hotmail).
+I’m seeing "Bounced" or "Delayed" for one or more recipients in the Errors column and they do NOT have an email address from one of the big Email Service Providers (eg. Gmail, Yahoo, AOL, or Hotmail).
 In this case you may find a number of recipients with addresses in the same domain (eg. xxx@k-5school.us) which are bouncing or being delayed.
 Or perhaps there are no errors for these addresses but a number of people are reporting not receiving your email.
 Members with an email address from one of the Email Service Providers (eg. Gmail, Yahoo, AOL, etc). are reporting they are not receiving my emails.
 Members with an email address from Hotmail (including Administrators or Editors) are not receiving their own emails when it’s sent from their Hotmail address.
 Members with an email address from AOL (including Administrators or Editors) are not receiving their own emails when it’s sent from their AOL address.